stryd/efulfillmentshop-go/docs/SalejsonldRead.md

 ### NewSalejsonldRead

-`func NewSalejsonldRead(channelId int32, channelReference string, invoiceAddressId int32, shippingAddressId int32, ) *SalejsonldRead`
+`func NewSalejsonldRead(invoiceAddressId int32, shippingAddressId int32, ) *SalejsonldRead`

 NewSalejsonldRead instantiates a new SalejsonldRead object This constructor will assign default values to properties that have it defined,